GeyserMC/GeyserWiki/_docs/geyser/faq.md

 The long answer: currently, there is no way for Geyser to translate the features that most mods add (blocks, items, etc.).
 Therefore, servers that require mods to be installed clientside are unsupportable through Geyser.

 ## How can I auto-update Geyser?
-[Geyser MC Auto Updater](https://github.com/michaelwatne/geysermcupdater) is an option at this time to auto-update Geyser through the command line.
+Geyser MC Auto Updater ([GitHub page](https://github.com/michaelwatne/geysermcupdater)) is an option at this time to auto-update Geyser through the command line.
 Note that this project is unaffiliated with Geyser.

-GeyserUpdater ([GitHub page](https://github.com/YHDiamond/GeyserUpdater)/[Spigot page](https://www.spigotmc.org/resources/88555/)) is a Spigot/BungeeCord plugin option for auto-updating.
+GeyserUpdater ([GitHub page](https://github.com/ProjectG-Plugins/GeyserUpdater)/[Spigot page](https://www.spigotmc.org/resources/88555/)) is a Spigot/BungeeCord plugin option for auto-updating.
 Please note that this plugin is also unaffiliated and unsupported by Geyser, and users should redirect support for the plugin to its [Discord](https://discord.gg/U5MC2tcCz9).

 ## How can I make DiscordSRV show Floodgate 2.0 or GeyserSkinManager skins?
 Replace the `AvatarUrl` line in your DiscordSRV config with this: `AvatarUrl: https://mc-heads.net/avatar/{texture}/{size}.png`